 The Company amended its certificate of incorporation on November 20, 2020, such that the total number of shares of common stock authorized to be issued was increased to 50,500,000, and the total number of shares of preferred stock authorized to be issued was increased to 42,066,830, of which 711,203 are designated Series A convertible preferred stock, 11,898,177 are designated as Series A-1 convertible preferred stock and 29,457,450 are designated as Series B convertible preferred stock.
-The certificate of incorporation was also amended for the reverse stock split that became effective on November 20, 2020 (see Note 1).
+The certificate of incorporation was also amended for the reverse stock splits that became effective on November 20, 2020 and June 23, 2021, but there were no changes to the authorized shares as a result of the reverse stock split that became effective on June 23, 2021 (see Note 1).